 We’re not getting into the logistics of playing Tetris with your clothes and suitcase just yet (but don’t worry, that is coming in a second!)
 We’re talking about the things you do and don’t need.
 Don’t pack 3 outfits per day because let’s be honest, you’re not going to use them and then you have more laundry to do later (and who likes doing laundry).
 I can almost guarantee you don’t need 3 pairs of jeans – colored or not.
 Traveling is about the destination, not the fashion, so plan to pack things that work for the location.

 A general rule of thumb that I like to use for outfits is to pack outfits that can be used interchangeably.
 I typically pack with a lot of whites, denim, and some colorful pieces that can be layered on the neutrals.
 I like to pack a couple dresses, ONE pair of jeans (I promise, you don’t need more), a couple pairs of shorts, and use the two-piece outfits to my advantage!
 Packing a two piece is super useful because you can interchange a plain top with the skirt/short bottom, or vice versa!
 Remember, less is more: if you can use one pair of shorts with 3 tops, you’ve got three different outfits!
 Check out how I was able to use one top for two completely different trips, in two completely different seasons in the images to the left!
 It was hot and sunny in Bermuda, so I paired it with some light cotton shorts, but cold in South Africa, so wore it with jeans, booties, and had a leather jacket on top (not pictured).
 You want to have lots of outfit options but want to keep the amount to a minimum, so it will all fit in your carry on!
 I don’t want to bore you with lots of lists, so I’ve made a printable list that you can use on your trips!
 The list is designed for a 1 - 2 week trip but is about the same amount that I packed for a month in South Africa, I just did one load of laundry in the middle of the trip.
-Click here for a general packing list I use when packing for a 1 - 2 week trip.
+Check out the packing list that I use as a starting point for all my trips below!

 For toiletries – only bring the essentials that you can’t live without or that you can’t replace on your trip.
 For example, pack your toothbrush, a mini toothpaste, a face wash (it’s best to keep your skincare routine the same to prevent breakouts or reactions from a new product), deodorant, etc. Leave the shampoo, conditioner, and body wash at home and purchase a travel-size when you reach your destination!
 If you do want to bring your own shampoo and conditioner, consider a solid shampoo bar to save on space and reduce plastic consumption!
 You can check some out here!